dotnet/docs-maui/docs/user-interface/graphics/draw.md

 canvas.FillArc(50, 50, 100, 100, 0, 180, true);
 ```

 In this example, a filled teal arc of dimensions 100x100 is drawn at (50,50).
-The arc is drawn in a clockwise direction from 0 to 180 degrees, and is closed automatically:
+The arc is drawn in a clockwise direction from 0 degrees to 180 degrees, and is closed automatically:

 :::image type="content" source="draw-images/filled-arc.png" alt-text="Screenshot of a filled teal arc.":::